tokyodevices/td-usb/README.md

 ### Device permission

-USB devices that are connected to Linux platform always be under control of `udev` system.
+USB devices that are connected to Linux platform firstly be under control of `udev` system.
-Thus in most case it can be accessed only by root user by default.
+Thus in most case it can only be accessed by root user.

-To access the device by normal user, `udev` needs some snippet to apply the permission.
+To add permission for normal user, `udev` needs some snippet.
 For Ubuntu or Debian, try to create `/etc/udev/rules.d/99-usb-tokyodevices.rules` which includes following line:

     SUBSYSTEM=="usb", ATTR{idVendor}=="16c0", ATTR{idProduct}=="05df", MODE="0666"

 Note that `16c0` and `05df` should be replaced to VID/PDF of the device you need to use.

 ## License

-This software is distributed in the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+TD-USB is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).